 Participants in Proof of Stake networks that generate income from staking must report it to the IRS.
 Staking income is treated in a similar manner to cryptocurrency mining income.
 Taxpayers that generate income from cryptocurrency staking must function as either a business or a hobby.

 The rise of cryptocurrency-backed loans has created an ecosystem in which cryptocurrency holders are able to leverage their crypto holdings in order to secure fiat currency loans backed by crypto collateral.
 The use of cryptocurrency to secure a crypto-backed loan is not a taxable event, as the crypto is not sold.
 The treatment of crypto-backed loans is currently similar to traditional lending.

 It’s important to note than many crypto-backed loan agreements include a liquidation clause should the value of the collateral fall below a specific value.
-The liquidation of cryptocurrency collateral is likely to be treated as a property sale and will thus incur capital gains tax.
+The liquidation of cryptocurrency collateral will be treated as a sale and will thus incur capital gains tax.

 Any Interest generated from a cryptocurrency loan is treated as taxable ordinary income.
 If the interest is in cryptocurrency, you have to declare its market value at the time you received it.

 Many blockchain networks operate stratified infrastructure that rewards participants for operating masternodes.
 The incentives that are paid to a masternode operator are delivered in the form of mined cryptocurrency, and are thus treated as income by the IRS and subject to the same rules as cryptocurrency generated through mining.